-- 84. Where there are collaborative arrangements for extending the curriculum such as in collaborative sixth forms, college work and other off-site learning, inspectors should investigate how well these work 'on the ground'.
-Discussion with pupils and teaching staff should help inspectors to establish whether: - timetables between institutions are effectively matched so opportunities for collaboration are provided and pupils do not miss lessons or other activities as a result of collaborative arrangements - transport and travel arrangements between collaborating institutions are reliable and enable students to be punctual - there is time for teachers and subject leaders in collaborating organisations to plan together - there are systems to coordinate and report on attendance and punctuality information. - 85.
+- 93. Where there are collaborative arrangements for extending the curriculum such as in collaborative sixth forms, college work and other off-site learning, inspectors should investigate how well these work 'on the ground'.
+Discussion with pupils and teaching staff should help inspectors to establish whether: - timetables between institutions are effectively matched so opportunities for collaboration are provided and pupils do not miss lessons or other activities as a result of collaborative arrangements - transport and travel arrangements between collaborating institutions are reliable and enable students to be punctual - there is time for teachers and subject leaders in collaborating organisations to plan together - there are systems to coordinate and report on attendance and punctuality information. - 94.
 Inspectors should identify what the school itself intends to provide and what it offers in collaboration with other schools or colleges.
-The options for pupils made available either by the school or through collaboration should be assessed for all pupils progressing from Year 11. - 86.
-Inspectors should evaluate not just whether vocational courses have increased choice but also whether they properly reflect the needs and interests of pupils.
-The range of vocational courses offered should be based on the school's analysis of students' needs and the requirements of the local labour market.
-It should not depend solely on the availability of staff or facilities. - 87.
-When considering the school's self-evaluation of the sixth form provision, inspectors may investigate how well subject departments monitor their effectiveness and how the outcomes of these monitoring activities are included in the overall evaluation of the sixth form.
+The options for pupils made available either by the school or through collaboration should be assessed for all pupils progressing from Year 11.

-11 Studio schools and UTCs, for example, are established with a particular curriculum, based on a different rationale and approach to teaching.
+13 Studio schools and UTCs, for example, are established with a particular curriculum, based on a different rationale and approach to teaching.